NethServer/docs/administrator-manual/en/base_system2.rst

 Recovery codes
 --------------

-Recovery codes can be used instead of temporary codes if the user can't access the 2FA application on his own smartphone.
+Recovery codes can be used instead of temporary codes if the user can't access the 2FA application on the smartphone.
 Each recovery code is a one-time password and can be used only once.

 To generate new recovery codes, disable 2FA, then re-enable it by registering the application again following the above steps.